ietf-wg-idr/RFC4271bis/rfc4271bis.md

 ###  LOCAL_PREF

-LOCAL_PREF is a well-known attribute that SHALL be included in all UPDATE messages that a given BGP speaker sends to other internal peers.
+LOCAL_PREF is a well-known discretionary attribute that SHALL be included in all UPDATE messages that a given BGP speaker sends to other internal peers.
 A BGP speaker SHALL calculate the degree of preference for each external route based on the locally-configured policy, and